w3c/wot-cg/Tutorials/whatiswot/website/docs/Payloads and Headers.md

 ```

+...and more human-readable compared to CBOR.

 CBOR Example:

 ```
 83A564747970657254656D70657261747572652053656E736F726F6C61737443616C6962726174696F6E7819323031382D31312D31335432303A32303A33392B30303A30306B6D6561737572656D656E74A26576616C7565181964756E69746743656C73697573686973416374697665F569707265636973696F6EFB3FB999999999999AA464747970656F48756D69646974792053656E736F726F6C61737443616C6962726174696F6EF66B6D6561737572656D656E74A26576616C7565183C64756E69746750657263656E74686973416374697665F5A4646E616D65714272696768746E6573732053656E736F726F6C61737443616C6962726174696F6E7819323032302D30312D31395432303A32303A33352B30303A30306B6D6561737572656D656E74A26576616C75650264756E6974634C7578686973416374697665F4
 ```

-Last but not least, it is well-established and has a schema language called JSON Schema.
+Last but not least, JSON is well-established and has a schema language called JSON Schema.
 It can be used to describe and validate JSON data.